Wills & Estate Planning

 • Residual gift: Designate how much of your estate should go to each of your other beneficiaries, and then send anything that’s left over to charity.

-Donating Investments to Charity
+Donating investments to charity

 Like this option?
 Contact your favorite charity and ask what the steps are to initiate a “transfer in kind” donation of investment accounts.